t-karasova/grs-samples-python/product/tutorials/tutorial_add_fulfillment_places.md

 python product/add_remove_fulfillment.py
 ```

 Check the responses in the Terminal.
-The **'store1'**  was remover from the list of fulfillment places for type 'pickup-in-store'.
+The **'store1'**  was removed from the list of fulfillment places for 'pickup-in-store' type.

 ## Send out-of-order remove_fulfillment_places request

-The RemoveFulfillmentPlaces method also allows to set an update time,
+The RemoveFulfillmentPlaces method allows to set an update time, too.
-if the value is strictly after the latest update time recorded for the relevant inventory fields, the update will be committed.
+If its value is greater than the latest update time value recorded for the relevant inventory fields, the update proceeds.

-Next, modify the ```remove_fulfillment_request```, change the list of the **place_ids**,
+Next, modify the ```remove_fulfillment_request```: change the list of the **place_ids**.
-for example, you can add 'store3' value to the list in ```remove_fulfillment_request.place_ids```.
+For example, you can add 'store3' value to the ```remove_fulfillment_request.place_ids``` list.

-Set ```request_time``` value to yesterday's date:
+Set ```request_time``` value to yesterday:
 ```
 request_time = datetime.datetime.now() - datetime.timedelta(days=1)
 ```